mubanga90/bento/ReadMe.md

 ## How it works

-Bento.js looks at the rect size of the element and tries to fill it with it's children using a similar algorithm as [grid-auto-flow: dense](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow).
+Bento Grid looks at the rect size of the element and tries to fill it with it's children using a similar algorithm as [grid-auto-flow: dense](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow).
 It will try to place each item, checking each cell from left to right, top to bottom, if an item can't be placed (because it is to big or no cells are available, it will skip it).

 Then it will try to stretch each cell to fill empty space, prioritizing horizontal stretching.

-By default Bento.js will run window resize.
+By default Bento Grid will run window resize.
 If you need to retrigger it yourself you can call:

 ```
 bentoInstance.setLayout();